DanielMorales9/SparkCluster/README.md

 ## Data & Code
 If you need to inject data and code into the containers use `data` and `code` volumes respectively in `/home/data` and `/home/code`.

-## Jupyter Scala
+## Toree
-[Jupyter Scala](https://github.com/jupyter-scala/jupyter-scala) notebook will be built and configured for running, to launch the notebook follow the following commands:
+Toree notebook will is already built, to launch a spark notebook follow the following commands:
 ```bash
 docker exec -it <stack-name>_master.<id> bash
 jupyter notebook --ip 0.0.0.0 --allow-root